Boeing 777X: 2019

-On September 5, in the presence of FAA inspectors, a door blew off on the 777X static test airframe during the ultimate load test, which is conducted with the airplane stressed and pressurized beyond normal operating limits.
-Depending on the outcome of its root cause investigation, Boeing should have time to modify the failed part and repeat the test during the margin from the existing engine-related delays.
-At 99% of ultimate load, 1.48 times the limit load, the aluminum skin ruptured under the center fuselage, aft of the wing, and the damaged structure extended up the fuselage side to a passenger plug door which blew out − and not an outward-hinged cargo door.
+On September 5, in the presence of FAA inspectors, the rear part of the aircraft pressure vessel exploded open and a door plug blew off on the 777X static test airframe during the ultimate load test, which is conducted with the airplane stressed and pressurized beyond normal operating limits.
+Depending on the outcome of its root cause investigation, Boeing should have had time to modify the failed part and repeat the test during the margin from the existing engine-related delays.
+At 99% of ultimate load, 1.48 times the limit load, the aluminum skin ruptured under the center fuselage, aft of the wing, and the damaged structure extended up the fuselage side to a passenger plug door which blew out, akin to Alaskan Airlines 1282 − and not an outward-hinged cargo door as Boeing initially claimed.
+The damage was so extensive that the entire static test aircraft was scrapped shortly after.

 In October 2019, the JATR board created to review the Boeing 737 MAX certification noted that the FAA would need to assess more thoroughly how modifications interact with the aircraft.
 The FAA did not announce how its review and certification of the 777X may be affected.
-The 777X was already a year behind schedule as service introduction was targeted for 2022, a further delay due to the certification as a derivative could risk key orders.
+The 777X was already a year behind schedule as service introduction was targeted for 2022; a further delay due to the certification as a derivative could risk key orders.

 Boeing received the first flight compliant GE9X on October 18 with a second engine due by the end of the month, for a mid-November power up.
 On November 13, the FAUB robotic system was abandoned after six years of implementation, to use human machinists more.
 By mid-November, a pair of flight compliant engines were installed on the first 777-9.